Material-Blazor/CompressedStaticFiles.AspNet/README.md

 - We wanted to update to the currently supported version of .NET;
 - To make some refinements that were to our taste; and
-- To add MSBuild code to the [example CSPROJ file](https://github.com/Material-Blazor/CompressedStaticFiles.AspNet/blob/main/CompressedStaticFiles.Example/CompressedStaticFiles.Example.csproj#L13) to build Brotli and Gzip compressed CSS and JS files.
+- To add MSBuild code to the [example CSPROJ file](https://github.com/Material-Blazor/CompressedStaticFiles.AspNet/blob/main/CompressedStaticFiles.Example/CompressedStaticFiles.Example.csproj#L13) to build Brotli, Gzip and Zstd compressed CSS and JS files.